 Not sure where to head to spot these beautiful creatures.
 Discover the best spots across NSW to go whale watching this winter below!

 Near the city

 Closer to the city, watch whales from the lookouts at Sydney Harbour’s North and South Head.
-For on-the-water experiences, Go Whale Watching Sydney, Captain Cook Cruises, Fantasea Cruising and Manly Ocean Adventures are some of many whale-watching cruises that leave from Circular Quay, Darling Harbour and Manly.
+For on-the-water experiences, Go Whale Watching Sydney, Captain Cook Cruises, Fantasea Cruising and Manly Ocean Adventures are some of the many whale-watching cruises that leave from Circular Quay, Darling Harbour and Manly.

 There is plenty to do in Sydney in and around your whale watching.
 Check out the cute new baby otters and baboons at Sydney Zoo or stay harbourside and take in the rides at Luna Park Sydney.
 Take a winter surfing lesson with Let’s Go Surfing at Bondi Beach or hike the impressive Bondi to Manly Walk…its 80km of beauty between the city’s two most iconic beaches.

 Swimming with humpback whales is a once-in-a-lifetime experience and Jetty Dive in Coffs Harbour runs tours where you can swim alongside a pod of them.
 While you’re there, make sure you stop in at the iconic Big Banana and for something truly spectacular, drive through Waterfall Way between Coffs Harbour and Armidale to experience Australia’s highest waterfalls.

 Come further south to Port Macquarie where the 9km Coastal Walk is dotted with stunning vantage points for whale spotting.
 For a taste of the action, cruise on Port Jet Cruise Adventures’ Wave Rider, one of the fastest commercial whale-watching boats around.